Open the line of communication and engage your students with online discussions.

 This video explains how to access discussions, manage posts, and reply to them.

 Using Ultra?
 You won't see forums or threads.
 Jump to the "Ultra" help about the Discussions page.

-Just as it is critical to plan and structure your course content, you need to provide structure for online discussions.
+Just as it's critical to plan and structure your course content, you need to provide structure for online discussions.

 The main discussion board page displays a list of forums.
 A forum is where participants discuss a topic or a group of related topics.
 Within each forum, users can create multiple threads.
 A thread includes the initial post and all replies to it.
 You can create forums and threads to organize discussions into units or topics relevant to your course.

-Discussions appear sequentially so that all course members can follow the conversation.
+Discussions appear sequentially so all course members can follow the conversation.